VLADok-Webcites/My-WebSite/README.md

 # My-WebSite
-I made it to practise in site developing
+I made it to practise in site developing.
 Thanks for attention